TykTechnologies/tyk-docs-hugo/tyk-docs/content/deployment-and-operations/tyk-self-managed/tyk-demos-and-pocs/overview.md

 ---
 date: 2024-01-25
-title: "Getting Started Your PoC"
+title: "Tyk Demos & PoCs"
 description: "Explore essential guides for a successful Tyk Proof of Concept (PoC) on this landing page."
-tags: ["PoC", "Tyk Demo", "Tyk Demo Docker", "Tyk Demo Kubernetes"]
+tags: ["Tyk PoC", "Tyk Demo", "Tyk Demo Docker", "Tyk Demo Kubernetes"]
 ---

 If you've successfully completed the [Quick Start]({{<ref "getting-started/quick-start">}}), congratulations!
 This page is the **next step** in your Tyk journey and designed for users who are ready to play with Tyk, learn more about Tyk's capabilities, services, and integration options.